CarolinaAmateurRadioClub/Website/_posts/2018-08-17-new-update.md

 help support this BBQ!!!!!

 **Volunteers are needed:

-Thur Night Mar 21st - 8 pm - food prep for a couple of hrs

 Fri Night Mar 22nd - 6 pm - setup for a couple of hrs